ssjw/new-host-setup/backup-pi-configuration.md

 been on the drive.
 If you've never used the drive, this step is probably not needed.
 It takes several hours to complete.

-Use the following command to right random noise to the entire disk or partition.
+Use the following command to write random noise to the entire disk or partition.
 Note: this finished with an error about writing to file, but I think that is probably because the pipe closed when it got to the end of the disk.